Probate Q&A Series

 2. Resignation as Personal Representative

 You may resign under G.S.
 28A-6-7.
 Resignation frees you from further administration duties, but it does not convert estate assets into your personal property.
-After resignation, you remain a creditor for any approved claim you filed.
+After resignation, any right to reimbursement remains subject to proper estate administration and approval.

 3. Acquiring Estate Property